seamplex/feenox/doc/sds.md

 ![Temperature vs. time at three axial locations for the NAFEMS\ T3 benchmark](nafems-t3.svg){#fig:nafems-t3 width=100%}

-Besides “everything is an expression,” FeenoX follows another cornerstone rule: **simple problems ought to have simple inputs**, akin to UNIX’ _rule of simplicity_---that addresses the first half of Alan Kay’s quote above.
+Besides “everything is an expression,” FeenoX follows another cornerstone rule: **simple problems ought to have simple inputs**, akin to Unix’ _rule of simplicity_---that addresses the first half of Alan Kay’s quote above.
 This rule is further discussed in @sec:input.

 ## Extensibility {#sec:extensibility}